keitaroemotion/vimfind/README.md

 t ...
 Run Unit Test for the selected file

+r ... run rubocop for the target file

 You can access to the db schema by entering "d", and when you enter any keyword, the result would come up with highlighted results